 Preserving Eggs in Lime

 Slack lime or lime hydrated with water to create “lime water” was one of the better ways to preserve eggs historically.
-You can still buy slacked lime in sacks at building supply stores.
+You can still buy slacked lime in sacks at building supply stores, but it’s actually the same as food grade pickling lime and that’s much easier to source.

 Start by creating saturated limewater by mixing 1/2 pound of lime with 1 gallon of water.
 A pamphlet from the Utah Agricultural Experiment Station from 1914 describes the process: